idem-lab/vector_atlas_training_resources/README.md

 #### R for data science (2<sup>nd</sup> edition)
 *Hadley Wickham* <https://r4ds.hadley.nz>

-This free ebook is a comprehensive guide to developing modern data science skills in R. It covers a wide range of methods for dealing with data --- reading, writing, transforming, manipulating, and visualising.
+This free ebook is a comprehensive guide to developing modern data science skills in R. It covers a wide range of methods for dealing with data &mdash; reading, writing, transforming, manipulating, and visualising.
 It does not teach modelling, but it does teach a range of foundational skills needed to get data into and out of models.
 This text also covers the `tidyverse` paackage, which is a ubiquitous group of R packages that have a consistent style of programming that is different from basic R, but widely considered more user-friendly.

 #### R Programming